-- Conversations with more than two people also causes me sensory overload, especially when more than one conversation is happening at once so there is a criss cross of information.
-It causes me so much confusion that I just stop communicating all together.
-I can try and follow one of the conversations but I always end up listening to the other and I just lose track of who is talking to who and what I should and should not be listening to.
+- Conversations with more than two people also causes me sensory overload.
+Especially when more than one conversation is happening at once so there is a criss cross of information.
+I get so confused by it that I stop complete stop communicating until I can process it all.
+I try my best to follow one of the conversations, but cannot filter out the other and then lose track of what is being said.

-- I am nearly always startled by an unexpected noise (especially if it is loud).
+- I ‘m always startled by an unexpected noise (especially if it is loud).

-- I have a greater sensitivity to sound than normal people.
-This means that I often hear things in the distance that other people do not, but it also means that loud sounds are even louder for me and therefore they cause me discomfort that normal people do not experience unless the sound becomes even louder so is uncomfortable for them.
-I will cover or block my ears if the sound becomes too loud, at the expense of looking odd to people around me but sometimes it is too painful not to do this.
+- I have a greater sensitivity to sound than other people.
+This means that I often hear things in the distance that other people do not.
+But the negative is that loud sounds are even louder causing me discomfort that normal people do not experience until the sound gets much louder.
+I will cover or block my ears if the sound becomes too loud, at the expense of looking odd to people around as it is too painful.

-- Loud noises from different sources is also a trigger for me.
-Examples of this are a crowd of people talking or if my youngest son cries whilst my older son is shouting or talking loudly.
-I do manage to shut out noises sometimes but other times I cannot shut it out and this affects me a great deal.
-Like with other sensory overload issues I have it can cause me to become tired, upset, not in control (if I cannot escape or reduce the noise) and sometimes angry.
+- A mixture of loud noises is also a trigger for me.
+Such as a crowd of people talking or when my youngest son cries whilst my older son is shouting or talking loudly.
+I can shut out noises sometimes, but other times I can’t which affects me a great deal.
+Like my other sensory overload issues it causes me to become tired, upset, not in control (if I cannot escape or reduce the noise) and sometimes angry.